-Not Your Keys, Not Your Coins: Why It Matters
+Not Your Keys, Not Your Coins.
+It’s That Simple.

 | — The expression “not your keys, not your coins” refers to needing to own the private keys associated with your funds|

 — The person owning private keys is the one deciding how the crypto assets associated are spent – if you don’t own this, you’re entrusting your crypto to a third party

 — If you do own your keys, you have complete control over how to use your funds

 — Owning your keys also means being responsible for their security – and our devices are created to help facilitate this

 “Not your keys, not your coins” is a popular expression in the world of cryptocurrencies – and a very important one at that.
 Without owning your keys, you wouldn’t really be in control of your coins.
 Curious as to why?
 Well, we have the answer for you – let’s dive into it.

 What are “your keys”?

 Similar to a bank account number, cryptocurrencies are sent to a receiving address.
 The technical term for this address is the public key.
 When someone sends you some Bitcoin, they will send it to your public key.
 It’s called public, since you can send it to anyone without compromising your crypto.

 There is, however, another key that is linked to your public key.
 That would be the private key.
 This key is absolutely vital.
 Anyone that has access to the private key can access the funds on the public key that it’s linked to.
 In simpler terms a private key is similar to a password – a means of identifying you as the true owner.
 When speaking of “not your keys, not your coins”, it refers to your private key.